jojodmo/VideoFilterExporter/README.md

     // there is also an initializer which accepts an additional context: CIContext parameter
     // VideoFilterExporter(asset: asset, filters: filters, context: myCIContext)

-    let url: URL //the URL to export the video with filters to exporter.export(toURL: url){(url: URL?) -> Void in
+    let url: URL // the URL to export the video with filters to.
+                 // MAKE SURE THIS ENDS IN EITHER .mp4 OR .mov exporter.export(toURL: url){(url: URL?) -> Void in
         // The filters have been applied and the new video is now at url }